RAF Harpur Hill

-RAF Harpur Hill was a Royal Air Force base, situated at Harpur Hill near Buxton, Derbyshire in England.
+RAF Harpur Hill is a former Royal Air Force station, situated at Harpur Hill near Buxton, Derbyshire in England.
 The site was operational from 1938 to 1960 and was mainly used as an underground munitions storage facility.
 It became the largest ammunitions dump in the country across the 500 acre site.

-RAF site history
+History

-During World War I, the Frith artillery range was located on the site.
+During World War I, Frith artillery range was located on the site.

-From December 1939 to December 1960, the RAF Maintenance Unit 28 was based at Harpur Hill.
-The RAF used Harpur Hill as an underground munitions store.
 In 1938 the Air Ministry bought Harpur Hill Quarry from ICI.
-11 tunnels were built (concrete galleries covered by waste quarry stones) and dug into the hillside from 1938 to 1940 by McAlpine (at a cost of £6,500,000) to house munitions (ammunition and weapons) and ordnance (bombs and explosives) during World War II.
+A total of 11 tunnels were built (concrete galleries covered by waste quarry stones) and dug into the hillside from 1938 to 1940 by McAlpine (at a cost of £6,500,000) to house munitions (ammunition and weapons) and ordnance (bombs and explosives) during World War II.
 The small entrance leads into one main tunnel, which used to have a railway track running along its length, with three side tunnels branching off on each side.
 These tunnels are 25 feet wide, 17 feet high and over half a mile long.
 The tunnels were constructed 60 feet below ground level to withstand enemy bombing raids.
 There are four slightly smaller tunnels on a lower level, accessed by lifts.
 War food rations were also stored within the tunnel system.
 Bombs were transported to the site by road and by the mainline railway through the site (a branch of the Cromford and High Peak Railway).

-After the end of the war, a bomb disposal unit was based at the site.
+From December 1939 to December 1960, No. 28 Maintenance Unit RAF was based at Harpur Hill.
+A bomb disposal unit was also based at the site in the post-war period.
 The RAF UXO (Unexploded Ordnance) unit, known as an X station, was used to store and disarm captured German ordnance, including V-rocket warheads.
 The RAF disposed of chemical weapons, including mustard gas and phosgene, by burning them with bleach on the surrounding hills.
 This generated large volumes of toxic fumes, which killed off much of the surrounding vegetation.

 The large bomb store built in 1939 at RAF Llanberis in Wales was modelled on the underground tunnel design at RAF Harpur Hill.

 The original wartime RAF camp at Harpur Hill was a top secret facility and was heavily defended.
 The camp's housing for staff was built nearby on roads named after past RAF war heroes (such as Nettleton, Tedder and Trenchard).
 A new site was constructed lower down the hill after the war.
 Bombs continued to be stored underground during the 1950s.
 The RAF base was closed in 1961.